Lakhs of mothers blessing me today: PM Modi, says women of new India breaking the glass ceiling | Politics

 The prime minister said SHGs have now become national-level help groups as they are committed to playing an important role in making a developed and aatmanirbhar (self-dependent) India.

-On the occasion, he launched skill centres for women and handed a cheque of Rs 10 lakh to a woman member of Maruti Nandan SHG.
+''All are well aware of troubles faced in the absence of toilets and the troubles caused by wood smoke in the kitchen.
+By building more than 11 crore toilets in the country, providing gas connections to more than 9 crore 'Ujjwalas', and providing water from the tap to crores of families, the life of women has been made easier,'' he said.

-Madhya Pradesh governor Mangu Bhai Patel, Union minister Narendra Singh Tomar, and Chief Minister Shivraj Singh Chouhan also spoke on the occasion.
+A large number of members of SHGs came in buses from adjoining districts to attend the event.

-Chouhan said with the arrival of cheetahs in KNP, land rates have gone by 20-25 times.
-He said the arrival of cheetahs will generate employment and boost tourism in the area.
+On the occasion, the prime minister launched skill centres for women and handed a cheque of Rs 10 lakh to a woman member of Maruti Nandan SHG.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)